neptunelabs/fsi-server-docker-v22/README.md

 If you do not operate a second, third or further mirror server, you can ignore all information in this section.

-However, if you want to run more than one Image Server with the same assets, you not only need to synchronise the images between the servers, but also new asset metadata and viewer configurations.
+However, if you want to run more than one image server with the same assets, which is actually obligatory for productive purposes, you need to synchronise not only the images between the servers, but also new asset metadata and viewer configurations.
 Depending on your setup, you may also want to synchronise the server configuration.

 If you are not using a distributed file system, **lsyncd** can be used as a synchronisation tool.
 **Lsyncd** is reliable and proven, and allows very complex settings through Lua script-based configuration.

-### Config changes
+### Configuration

 This is based on the `docker-compose-with-mirror.yml` compose file, which also provides a lsyncd service.